md-rejoyan-islam/trafalfar/READme.md

 ## Describtion

-Trafalgar offers affordable, progressive healthcare solutions accessible online and on mobile, tailored to individual health needs with top doctors.
+Trafalgar is a healthcare service that offers progressive and affordable healthcare solutions accessible both on mobile and online platforms.
+The service is designed to cater to individual health needs, providing users with the best choices for their specific conditions.

+**Key features include:**

+- **Personalized Healthcare**: Users can adjust services to fit their health needs.
+- **Qualified Doctors**: Access to highly qualified doctors for consultations.
+- **Accessibility**: Services are available on both mobile and online platforms.
+- **Commitment to Quality**: Trafalgar takes pride in delivering effective healthcare solutions.

 ## Technologies